conaitus/UpCheck/README.md

 First, you need a web server on your server computer, If you don't have one you can use the server.py file by cloning this repo using `git clone https://github.com/ConanProZs/UpCheck.git`, And you need python installed on your server computer for the server.py, And it needs Linux or windows to run.
-*(You can run it on Mac but it's not tested on it.)*
+*(You can try run it on Mac but it's not tested on it.)*

 #### Download on moderater computer
-First, clone this repo using `git clone https://github.com/ConanProZs/UpCheck.git` Second, you need python installed on your server computer and it needs Linux or windows to run.
+* First, clone this repo using `git clone https://github.com/ConanProZs/UpCheck.git`
-*(You can run it on Mac but it's not tested on it.)*
+* Second, you need python installed on your server computer and it needs Linux or windows to run. *(You can run it on Mac but it's not tested on it.)*
+* Third, you need to install all the needed modules.
+The modules are: curses, notifypy, stopwatch

 ## Running the program